m1k3wn/m1k3wn/README.md

 Visual Artist and Designer

-🌱 Currently learning Web Development at Northcoders
+🌱 Currently studying Software Development at Northcoders 👯 Looking to collaborate on GAN training for image generation
 <!--
 **m1k3wn/m1k3wn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.